dylanrubini/dylanrubini.github.io/_pages/about.md

 ---

 ### **Me**
 I am an Engineering PhD student at the University of Oxford, working at the intersection of machine learning, computational science, and multiphysics.
-My research focuses on developing multidisciplinary and multifidelity numerical tools to accelerate the transition to a zero-carbon society.
+My current research focuses on developing  multiphysics tools accelerated by multifidelity machine learning, enabling the transition to a zero-carbon society.

-### **Selected Research**
+### **Selected Research Projects**
 I have worked on a variety of projects, including, but not limited to:

 - **Accelerating Chemically Reacting Flow Simulations:** Using machine learning to elegantly speed up simulations of chemically reacting flows by three orders of magnitude.